pharmaverse/pharmaverse/content/e2eclinical/_index.en.md

 ---

 This list encapsulates all the open source R packages we have found that fall under the scope of usage for end-to-end clinical reporting in pharma.
 Over time the pharmaverse council will endeavour to curate this into an “opinionated” stack.

+We recommend users to also check out our [end-to-end examples](http://examples.pharmaverse.org/) as these show how the various packages listed can be used in conjunction to solve common clinical reporting challenges.